Dr. Annika Schoemann

 The ability to access semantic knowledge via other moda-lities such as touch or sound is reported in many cases.
 Patients are thus able to recognize the item when they hear a typical sound or when the patient is allowed to handle it.
 Sirigu and colleagues [13] describe the case of a patient who is severely impaired in his recognition of common objects.
 The only way for him to access information about objects is to either describe or mime how the object is manipulated; yet, he fails to recognize the object’s proper function.
 Presented with a safety pin, for example, he would say: “You open it on one side, stick something on it, close it, and it stays in.
 I can tell you how it works, but I don‘t see its exact use.
 I don‘t think I have seen one like this before, it is not a very common object.”

 Interestingly, although he is able to appropriately describe the mechanical properties of the safety pin, he cannot identify it as a safety pin.
 In response to the picture of a jackhammer, for example, he would mime the vibration and look down at his hands miming the appropriate holding posture, remarking, “It makes a lot of noise“.
 When the experimenter asked what the object might be used for he said, “Probably to make holes …”.
 After a pause he added, “in the wall … when you want to hang a picture”.
 Here, the correct function was recognized and even information about the object’s specific sound was accessed; yet the object’s proper function was attributed to the wrong context.
 Similarly, an iron was supposed to be used for spreading glue evenly.
-Again, the action was mimed correctly, indicating an understanding of the object‘s functional properties, without correctly identifying the object and recogniz-
+Again, the action was mimed correctly, indicating an understanding of the object‘s functional properties, without correctly identifying the object and recogniz- ing its proper function.

 The diversity and selectivity of associative agnosias confronts us with the issue of how object-related knowledge is structured and organized in the brain.
 Two competing accounts are available so far.
 According to the first, objects belonging to a specific category are processed and stored in specifically dedicated neuronal modules.
 Thus, there is a specific face-recognition area or an area responsible for processing living things and one for man-made objects, etc. [14].
 The other account holds that such a specialization is not feasible, and that gradually overlapping features of visually similar objects create specialized areas, which can be trained by increased exposition to classes of stimuli [15].